TechGF/Time-Tracker/README.md

 ## Time Tracker App

+Adnaan Syed, Gary Feng, Wen Lee

+Time Tracker allow users to visualize their web time usage by uploading their CSV file.<br>
-Converts browsing history in CSV format into a chart with Chartjs.
+Converts browsing history in CSV file data into a chart with Chartjs.<br>

 Run server: